Chelsealily/ticket-tracker/README.md

 <ul>3.
 The components should be generated using a map()</ul>

 ### Extension
-I completed one of the extensions where I added a search bar to the bottom of the page so that you could find an employee by their name
+I completed one of the extensions where I added a search bar to the top of the page so that you could find an employee by their name